GenomicsAotearoa/dbNSFP_build/README.md

 # Download and Format dbNSFP

-This docker container is a workflow to download and prepare a dbNSFP database dump for usage in annotating outputs of other pipelines.
+This docker container is a workflow to download and prepare a [dbNSFP database](https://sites.google.com/site/jpopgen/dbNSFP) dump for usage in annotating outputs of other pipelines.
 It targets dbNSFP Version 4.0a for now with plans to update as new versions are released.

+Two copies of the Database are made, one for hg19 and one for hg38.
+The downloaded database is 25GB and each reference genome version is also 25GB, so you'll need > 75GB of storage to build the two new versions.
+Once built an index file for tabix is created allowing for remote querying of the database.

 ## Usage